Best Toothpaste for Toddlers

 - Must NOT contain fluoride (bad if swallowed, can't trust kids not to swallow it, of course... )

 These two factors may perhaps be the two most crucial out there to ensure that the toddler both enjoys the toothpaste and remains healthy while using it.
+Not everyone agrees with the second point above.
+Keep reading for more details.
 When there is continued use, there is prosperity.
 That is the goal.
 Kids should be able to continue to use, love, and grow in health while using any product.

 The Toothpastes Reviewed